geb/geb-talks/talks/devoxx/src/slides/01-intro.md

-# Geb & Spock
+# Spock & Geb

 Taming Functional Web Testing

-## Web Tests
+## About Us

-It's hard.

-Maintenance is a nightmare.
+Peter Niederwieser

+* Principal Engineer at Gradleware
+* Computer language & chocolate addict based in Linz, Austria
+* Creator of Spock

+Luke Daley

+* Principal Engineer at Gradleware
+* Musician & kangaroo hunter based in London
+* Creator of Geb

-## High cost
+## The Challenge

+Functional web testing is hard:

+* Hard to automate
 * Flakey
-* Hard to write
 * Slow

-## High value

-When done right, gives high assurance that things are working.
+But also rewarding:

+* Proves that your app works
+* Iterate faster
+* Save money

 # Approaches

 ## Recorder Driven

+Record human browser interaction.

-e.g. Selenium IDE
+Example: Selenium IDE

 * Easy to produce
+* Hard to reason about
+* Hard to maintain
 * Hard to evolve
-* Hard to read
-* Hard to refactor
-* Hard to remove

-Incomprehensible.

-## Programmatic
+## Scripting

+Scripted browser interaction.

-e.g. Canoo WebTest, early WebDriver
+Examples: Canoo WebTest, early WebDriver

-* Marginally better than recorder driven.
+* Easier to reason about, maintain, and evolve than Recorder Driven
+* Low-level, HTML-centric language
-* Typically no reuse or abstractions.
+* Some reuse and abstraction

 ## Model Driven

+Scripted interaction with (model of) web app.

-e.g. Page Objects
+Examples: WebDriver with Page Objects

-* Easier to maintain & refactor
+* Easier to reason about, maintain, and evolve than Scripting
+* High-level, domain-centric language
-* Supports reuse
+* Good reuse and abstraction
-* Better comprehensibility through abstractions
+* Higher initial cost than Scripting

 ## Natural Language

-e.g. Cucumber
+Formulate use cases in English-like language.

+Examples: Cucumber, JBehave

-* Can be layered on top of modelling
+* Layer on top of Scripting/Model Driven
-* Emphasis on comprehensibility
+* Involve non-technical stakeholders
 * Supports reuse
 * Indirection cost

-## Geb & Spock
+## Spock & Geb

-Developer productivity focussed approach.
+Developer focused approach.

-* DSL based (not Natural Language)
-* Just Groovy code (no regular expression mapping)
+* (Groovy) code-only, yet very readable
+* Strong modeling
-* Emphasis on modelling
+* Focus on usability and good feedback
-* Optimized for failure